ndd21/PHYS281/docs/numerical-integration.md

 $\frac{(f(x_1)+f(x_2))}{2}h$.

-As with the rectangle rules, to make this rule useful we need to break the curve to be integrated into many small intervals as shown,
+As with the rectangle rules, to make this rule useful we need to break the curve to be integrated into many small intervals, e.g., four intervals as shown by

 $$
 \begin{aligned}